Living Neural Network Dynamics

 S. Gu, R.M.
 Lee, Z. Benson, C. Ling, M.I.
 Vitolo, S.S.
 Martin, J. Chalfoun, W. Losert, iScience, iScience 2022

-• Modeling Shape Dynamics on nanostructured surfaces
+• Modeling Shape Dynamics on Nanostructured Surfaces

 Corey Herr, PhD Student, Physics